 Hearings and Appeals.
 Hearings and appeals shall be conducted by the Conduct and Ethics Chairman.
 If for any reason the Chairman is not available or is disqualified from hearing an issue, the Chairman, or the President if the Chairman is not available, shall select a group of at least four members to conduct the hearing.
 A member of the Board may serve on the panel or be present at such hearings.
 Said Board member shall be disqualified from participating in any subsequent appeal.

-Revision Date: 2020.08.08 Ratification Pending
+Revision Date: 8/8/2020 Ratified by Membership 12/1/2020